gocodeup/rest-blog/src/main/resources/curriculum/ii-rest-and-relationships/10-building-relationships-ii.md

 ---

-### FEA-7, FEA-8 Joint Story 1: Create Many-to-Many Relationship with Posts and Categories
+## FEA-9-B, FEA-10-B: Create Many-to-Many Relationship between Posts and Categories

 It's time to bind our `Post` and `Category` objects together, but first we need to think about the relationship between the two.